 This exercise is merely illustrative, and even for illustrative purposes it is tentative.
 This mechanical calculation ignores incentive effects and behavioural change: on the basis of standard economic theory, we may expect a negative impact on labour supply (more poor people may prefer social assistance to lousy and low-paid jobs; the non-poor may reduce their work effort); the real cost of such an operation is higher than the mechanical effect.
 So conceived, our calculation may be seen to indicate a lower boundary for the required redistributive effort.
-On the other hand, the calculation may exaggerate the 'cost' involved, depending on the way anti-poverty measures are financed: if a concomitant income tax increase affects median income, the poverty threshold and poverty gap will, by definition, decrease.27 One may even object that this calculation totally misrepresents the essence of social progress.
+On the other hand, the calculation may be seen to exaggerate the 'cost' involved or even to totally misrepresent the essence of social progress.
 In existing welfare states, progress for the poor has been achieved in other ways than pure redistribution by transfers; increasing minimum wages and creating access to education and social services are well-known examples.
 Hence, one may protest that the 'Robin Hood' approach of social policy, which is simulated here, is a far cry from the real historical development of welfare states.
 This objection in a sense reiterates the previously made point about the (seemingly limited) relevance of minimum income assistance with regard to poverty outcomes.
 However, a counterargument against this objection is that welfare states that are capable of reducing poverty rates significantly, do raise (and spend) a lot of money, i.e. they are committed to redistribution: it may be the result of a long historical process, involving a multitude of factors, but in the end they redistribute money from the richer to the poorer (the correlation rate between total government expenditure as a percentage of GDP and the percentage point reduction in AROP40 by taxes and transfers, is 0.71 for the year 2010).

 Moreover, the case for a European initiative on minimum income assistance must be based on the notion that Member States should pursue more redistributive policies.
-So, although the exercise is mechanical and extremely tentative, we consider it to be a rough indication of the relative importance of the national redistributive effort, allowing a ranking of EU Member States in this respect.
+So, although the exercise is mechanical and extremely tentative, we consider it to be a rough indication of the relative importance of the national redistributive effort.